-It all boils down to two things: Expertise and experience.
+It all boils down to two things: expertise and experience.

-For you as a buyer, if there’s a particular neighborhood you want to buy in, you’re going to need an agent who is a big seller in that area.
+If there’s a particular neighborhood you want to buy in, you’re going to need an agent who is a big seller in that area.
 In the lingo of the trade, you want to know that they “farm” your desired neighborhood.
 That means they’ll have the inside scoop on available properties and can make the home-buying process much easier.

 For example, an agent who farms the areas you’re interested in would be able to tell you why you shouldn’t buy on a certain street.
 They will have neighborhood-specific knowledge to help you find the right house at the best price.